 This section covers in detail the implementation of use cases, which are described in detail in [1].
 On the one hand, the integration of the platform components into the use cases and the description of the necessary adjustments for a smooth integration into the testbeds and, on the other hand, a look ahead to how these components might find use in various scenarios, such as third-party applications.
+For each use case, there is a table at the end of the respective section that summarises the relationship to the requirements and KPIs from the document [1], together with the validations carried out so far.

-4.1 HOLOGRAPHIC HUMAN-TO-HUMAN INTERACTIONS
+4.1 UC HOLOGRAM: HOLOGRAPHIC HUMAN-TO-HUMAN COMMUNICATIONS

-This section presents the application pipeline and possible extensions of the holographic human-to-human interaction use case implemented into the network testbed representing one part of the first version of the SPIRIT platform.
+This section presents the application pipeline and possible extensions of the holographic human-to-human communication use case implemented into the network testbed representing one part of the first version of the SPIRIT platform.
 The use case can be extended within the SPIRIT project to offer a wide compatibility with applications from third parties.